facebook

 Learn more about the diverse cells and biomedical products used in our treatments.

-A big concern with stem cell therapy is the chance of tumors forming.
-This risk mainly comes from certain types of stem cells that can divide too much or change into abnormal cells, like embryonic or fetal stem cells.
+A major concern with stem cell therapy is the possibility of tumor formation.
+This risk comes from certain types of stem cells that can divide too much or change into abnormal cells, like embryonic or fetal stem cells.

 Furthermore, studies have demonstrated that MSCs may also inhibit tumor growth in certain cases, such as breast cancer, Kaposi’s sarcoma, hepatoma, and melanoma models.